AlinariC/PixelPatrol/README.md

 `[A]` Add, `[D]` Delete and `[Q]` Quit.
 Changes are saved to `licenses.json`.

+The interface adapts to your terminal size and displays additional spacing when run in a wider window (for example 120x35).
+If your terminal is narrower, the columns shrink automatically.

 ## Install as a system service

 Run the `install_service.sh` script as root to deploy PixelPatrol as a